gaissmai/interval/README.md

 `package interval` is an immutable datastructure for fast lookups in one dimensional intervals.

-The implementation is based on Treaps, augmented for fast interval lookups.
+The implementation is based on treaps, augmented for interval.
+Treaps are randomized self balancing binary search trees.

-Immutability is achieved because insert/delete will return a new Treap which will share some nodes with the original Treap.
+Immutability is achieved because insert/delete will return a new treap which will share some nodes with the original treap.
 All nodes are read-only after creation, allowing concurrent readers to operate safely with concurrent writers.

 The time complexity is **O(log(n))** or **O(k*log(n))** where k is the number of returned items, the space complexity is **O(n)**.